Interview Query

 But it’s likely because the data science role is getting split into multiple different titles.
 And conveniently cheaper ones.

-And with a few years of experience, they will have more confidence inside of a re-surging labor market.
+And with a few years of experience, they will have more confidence in a re-surging labor market.

 Looking at machine learning and AI research scientist jobs - we don’t see much in the way of change.